-The Lake Titicaca is one of the most spectacular, high altitude, Lake in the world.
+Lake Titicaca, or Lago Titicaca in Spanish, is one of the most spectacular high-altitude lake in the world.

-Lake Titicaca covers some 3,305 square miles and is fed by quite a number of sources, chief of which are the Rivers Coata, Huancane, Ramis, Suchez and Ilave, as well as some smaller rivers.
+Lake Titicaca covers some 3,305 square miles and is fed by quite many sources, chief of which are the Rivers Coata, Huancane, Ramis, Suchez, and Ilave, as well as some smaller rivers.
 Other sources include water from glaciers and rainfall.
 Lake Titicaca has two sub-basins – the Lago Grande (or Lago Chuchuito) and the smaller Lago Huiñaimarca (also called Lago Pequeño).
-These basins are connected by the Tiquina Strait.
+The Tiquina Strait connects these basins.
 The lake is quite striking – the combination of brown and red-colored hills and the iridescent blue of the waters reflecting the clear sunlight is such an entrancing sight.